James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money out of it.

 What about a domain name?

-If you decide to go with Bluehost, you get a free top-level domain name while paying for the hosting meaning you need to pay only for the hosting.
+If you decide to go with Hostinger, you get a free top-level domain name while paying for the hosting meaning you need to pay only for the hosting.

-If you move on considering the BASIC PLAN, then you can start a blog for less than $65.
+If you move on considering the Single Web Hosting Plan, then you can start a blog for less than $65.

-If you choose to go with the CHOICE PLUS PLAN for your full-time business blog, the total cost will be anywhere around $90 for the first year.
+If you choose to go with the Premium Web Hosting Plan for your full-time business blog, the total cost will be anywhere around $90 for the first year.

 With that, let’s move to the total blog designing expenses.